OfficeDev/microsoft-teams-app-get-support/README.md

 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

-Awesome content from: Jack Lauricourt and Stuart Ridout
+Awesome content from Jack Lauricourt and Stuart Ridout